Chicago Board of Trade: Chicago Board of Trade Building

 Since 1930, the Chicago Board of Trade has been operating out of 141 West Jackson Boulevard, Chicago.
-The building was designed by Holabird & Root and is 605 feet (184m) tall, the tallest in Chicago until the Richard J. Daley Center superseded it in 1965.
+The building was designed by Holabird & Root and is 605 feet (184 m) tall, the tallest in Chicago until the Richard J. Daley Center superseded it in 1965.
 The Art Deco building incorporates sculptural work by Alvin Meyer and is capped by a 31-foot-high (9.5 m) statue of the Roman goddess Ceres in reference to the exchange's role in trading grain.
 It has been claimed that the statue was left faceless because its sculptor, John Storrs, thought that no one would ever be able to see the face on top of a forty-five-floor skyscraper.
 However, it may be that the smooth surface of the aluminium statue is an element of the streamlined look of Art Deco.

 In 1977, the CBOT building was designated a Chicago Landmark and a National Historic Landmark the following year.
-It is now one of many skyscrapers in the city's Loop commercial district.
+It is now one of many such skyscrapers in the city's Loop commercial district.